 Shift From “Why Me?” to “What Next?”

-Most likely you’re similar to the rest of us and have a tendency to think “Why me?” whenever something goes wrong.
+Most likely you’re similar to the rest of us and have thought before “Why me?” when something went wrong.
 Unfortunately, that way of thinking places you as a victim and leaves you feeling incompetent about dealing with a situation.
 When you catch yourself going down that mental path, replace it with, “What next?”
 Doing so puts you in the driver seat and helps you sort out what to do later.

 Learn From the Experience

 Sure, it’s a cliche, but it’s an important one.
 When you’re open to learning from an experience, you’ll discover new possibilities.
 Maybe things aren’t as they originally seemed and the big disappointment is really a tiny molehill.
 When you’re feeling like no good can come from the situation, ask yourself these questions: